LONG STORY SHORT:

 Brian has answered telephones at Harvard University (part-time job) and taught continuing education and undergraduate classes at the School of Visual Arts.
 He currently writes and illustrates full time.

 Interviews and articles are collected on the Online Extras page, here.

 To download a high resolution file of the headshot photo, click here.
-For downloadable high resolution images of all Simon & Schuster book covers (including Locomotive, Moonshot, Lightship, The Racecar Alphabet, and Five Trucks) click here.
+For a high resolution photo of me at my desk, click here.
+(Photo credit, necessary for desk photo only: Matt Carr.)
+For downloadable high resolution images of all Simon & Schuster book covers (including Locomotive, Moonshot, Lightship, The Racecar Alphabet, Five Trucks, and Old Wolf) click here.